Fairfax poised to approve zoning changes that would make it easier to rent converted apartments

 In Fairfax — where the zoning ordinance already allows homeowners to rent rooms to two unrelated tenants without special permission from the county — the change to accessory living units is relatively minor, said Michelle Krocker, director of the Northern Virginia Affordable Housing Alliance.

 Yet, “people are up in arms,” she said.
-“They think they’re going to have numbers and numbers of families moving into their community and that’s just not going to happen.”
+“They think they’re going to have numbers and numbers of families moving into their community, and that’s just not going to happen.”

 The proposed changes to the zoning ordinance also revisit restrictions on flags in the county.
 That initially drew heated opposition from veterans groups, who were opposed to a change that would have limited the size of flags allowed in residential and commercial areas.